 Infant Car Seat

 With the stroller expanded, you can add an infant car seat up top (with adapter, sold separately) and facing rear, which is exactly where you want your baby to be (face-to-face with you!).
-Not surprisingly, the adapter currently fits only the higher end Euro seats — Nuna, Cybex and Maxi-Cosi. *Coming at the end of July 2017 – adapters for Chicco and Britax (rear adapter only, to start) are available but on backorder as well.
+Not surprisingly, the adapter currently fits only the higher end Euro seats — Nuna, Cybex and Maxi-Cosi. *Front and back adapters are available for Chicco (but on backorder) and back adapters for Britax (rear adapter only, to start) are available but on backorder as well.